-Allegedly fruits of the Cucurbita are good sources of nutrients including vitamin A and vitamin C, so healthy veggie nosh to boot.
+Fruits of the Cucurbita are said to be good sources of nutrients including vitamin A and vitamin C, so healthy veggie nosh to boot.

-Jean advises on growing, recipes and making lanterns below...
+Jean Ryder advises on growing, recipes and making lanterns below...

-Plant one seed per pot, keep covered and warm (eg in a greenhouse), and plant out in June once frosts have gone and the plants are strong, and are beyond the initial two seed leaves.
+Plant one seed per pot in April, keep covered and warm (eg in a greenhouse), and plant out in June once frosts have gone and the plants are strong, and are beyond the initial two seed leaves.